Visual Studio 2019

 Program Challenge using CSV and NetMQ Part 1.

+I did a recent program challenge.
+The requirements were not too complicated.
 Basically I was given a simple csv formatted file (csv, of course, being a comma delimited text file).
 The challenge was to take this csv and parse it into a POCO- POCO being Plain Old Class Object.
 I’m not sure why we need a acronym for that.
 POCO is just a data structure in the form of a Class Object.
 But I digress.
+Once the csv is parsed into a Class Object, I was then to make it available in a Request/Response using NetMQ.
+Now on the surface this might seem a lot to do.
+But not really.…

 -